Dallas small business, rent and mortgage relief programs overwhelmed by initial applications; city website crashes

 Applicants also must either be low- to moderate-income microbusiness owners or businesses where a majority of the employees were low- to moderate-income workers.

-The application for businesses is also slated to open Monday at 9 a.m., with grants and loans beginning in June.
+The application for businesses also opened Monday at 9 a.m., with grants and loans beginning in June.
 Applications must be submitted no later than 11:59 p.m. on May 11.

-Materials will be available in both English and Spanish once they go live Monday on the city's website.

 Eric Anthony Johnson, Dallas' chief of economic development and neighborhood services, spoke about the programs Sunday.